-A long time ago I started writing PowerShell scripts using the built-in Windows PowerShell Integrated Scripting Environment (ISE), it’s always there for you in Windows and was perfect for the things that I was doing at the time.
-But sometimes you just need a bit more functionality and that’s where Visual Studio Code (VS Code) comes in.
+I started writing PowerShell scripts using the built-in Windows PowerShell Integrated Scripting Environment (ISE) a long time ago.
+It’s always there for you in Windows and was perfect for what I was doing then.
+But sometimes, you need more functionality, and that’s where Visual Studio Code (VS Code) comes in.
 In this blog post, I would like to show you some features which make VS Code my editor of choice.

-Visual Studio Code can be downloaded for free without any license for Windows, but also for Linux and Mac.
+Visual Studio Code can be downloaded for free without any license for Windows, but also Linux and Mac.
 The download page has links for all platforms and formats (x86/x64/ARM/Apple Silicon), choose and download your version here https://code.visualstudio.com/#alt-downloads.
-You can also install it using Winget by running:
+You can also install it using Winget by running the following:

 winget install Microsoft.VisualStudioCode